 Our service model offers two distinct services.
-With our web-based self-service model, businesses with a small number of forms enter or upload their information online using our easy to use web site, while we take care of printing, mailing, and e-filing from our end.
+With our web-based self-service model, businesses with a small number of forms enter or upload their information online using our easy-to-use website, while we take care of the printing, mailing, and e-filing from our end.
 With our outsourcing model, we do all the work.
-We upload your data into our system, we validate all formatting or business rules errors, and then we print, mail and e-file the 1095-C and 1095-B forms.
+We upload your data into our system, we validate all formatting or business rules errors, and then we print, mail, and e-file the 1095-C and 1095-B forms.
 If you have a large number of forms (250 or more forms), we ask you that you get this process started as early as possible to make sure you have a date reserved for mailing out your forms.

 Employers with 50 or more full-time employees (including FTEs – Full-time Equivalent Employees) and all self-insured employers regardless of size must report their healthcare coverage information to their employees and the IRS.
 Applicable Large Employers (ALE) (those that employ 50 or more full-time employees) are required to report under section 6056.